Big, bigger, Phuket

 You can also easily enjoy your dinner with a view of the sea and sunset.

-Accommodation tip: At Surin, we stayed at 6th Avenue Surin Beach (adlink), which has a pretty nice rooftop pool with a 360-degree view of Surin and over Bang Tao.
+Where to stay: We stayed at 6th Avenue Surin Beach, which has a pretty nice rooftop pool with a 360-degree view of Surin and Bang Tao.
+The Surin Phuket is the standout luxury option and Outrigger Surin Beach Resort a solid mid-range choice (adlinks).

-Search for the best and cheapest hotels near Surin here (adlink).
+Search for the best hotels near Surin here (adlink).

 Kamala Beach – Charming beach between the hills